 Another type of malocclusion, an underbite, is a condition where the lower teeth and jaw protrude in front of the upper teeth.
 Heredity plays a key role in the formation of an underbite, so parents can be proactive about their child’s orthodontic care by paying close attention to their children’s dental development.

 Formally known as a diastema, this refers to a space or gap between two teeth.
 This most often occurs between the two upper front teeth, though it can appear between any two teeth.
 These spaces can happen for a variety of reasons, but it’s vital to address a diastema as soon as possible so dental complications don’t occur.

 An overjet refers to the relation between the two parts of the jaw, which in the case of an overjet need to be encouraged to grow more harmoniously.
 An overjet can develop from excessive finger sucking in a child, the lower jaw being shorter or less developed than the upper jaw, and misuse of the tongue against the teeth.

 This is entirely dependent on the patient, because no two mouths are alike.
 In the case of this patient, he was a child when first seen for crowding of the lower permanent teeth.
 The procedure reduced the width of the baby teeth adjacent to the new permanent ones, and the permanent teeth aligned on their own in nine months.

 Orthodontic treatment for children is known as interceptive treatment.
 It is recommended that children have their first orthodontist appointment around age seven, when there’s typically a good mix of baby and permanent teeth for the orthodontist to make a formal assessment.

-The final verdict will depend on the child; in some cases, we may choose to monitor the child, but in others, it may be clear that an orthodontic treatment plan is necessary to correct teeth and prevent future orthodontic complications.
+The final verdict will depend on the child; in some cases, we may choose to monitor the child, but in others, it may be clear that an orthodontic treatment plan is necessary to correct teeth and/or jaws and prevent future orthodontic complications.